Learn: Carbon accounting

 Is carbon neutral the same as net zero?

 Carbon neutral and net zero are not the same.
-Carbon neutral means balancing out your CO2 emissions in the short term through carbon offsetting.
-Meanwhile, net zero is a longer-term state, achieved when 90 – 95% of all your GHG emissions are eliminated, and only the unavoidable remainder are compensated for with offsets.
+Carbon neutral means balancing out your CO2 emissions in the short term through starting emissions reduction and balancing emissions using carbon credits.
+Meanwhile, net zero is a longer-term state, achieved when 90 – 95% of all your GHG emissions are eliminated from your footprint and carbon credits are only used for unavoidable emissions.

-What is the difference between carbon neutral vs carbon negative?
+What is the difference between carbon neutral vs carbon negative/positive?

-Carbon neutral means that a business or country has calculated its total carbon footprint and balanced 100% of its emissions with offsetting.
-Carbon negative is the state achieved when a company has offset at least 150% of its emissions by purchasing more carbon offsets than it generates.
+Carbon neutral means that a business or country has calculated its total carbon footprint and balanced 100% of its emissions with credits and started the reduction process.
+Carbon negative or positive (used interchangeably) is the state achieved when a company has offset at least 150% of its emissions through carbon credits, removing more CO2 than it generates.

 Which terminology should I use for my business?